 Parents who take out Direct PLUS Loans do not have to go through entrance counseling.

-How Financial Aid Funds are Disbursed?
+Disbursement of Financial Aid Funds

 The school will keep the money required for tuition, room, board, and fees.
 If there is financial aid left over, the refund can be delivered in a variety of ways.